rsoeroso/ECE140A/Lab6/README.md

 #### Running the Program

-The ```requirements.txt``` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The ```requirements.txt``` file should list all Python libraries that the program depends on, and they will be installed using:

     pip3 install -r requirements.txt